Pet Adoptions Are Soaring: Aging Adults Are Finding Pet Love

 Knowing The Details: Choosing the Right Pet for Older Adults

-If you are considering bringing a furry friend into your home, it is important to decide on the right pet for you.
-The choice often begins with evaluating where you live or plan to live in the near future.
-Most 55+ communities welcome pets of all shapes and sizes, and you will often find the streets bustling with pets and people walking about, while apartment and assisted living housing limit the pet’s size and weight.
-Tailoring your pet choice to your living environment is the first step towards a harmonious pet-owner relationship.
+If you are considering bringing a furry friend home, choose the right pet for your lifestyle.
+Start by evaluating where you live or plan to live soon.
+Most 55+ communities welcome pets of all shapes and sizes.
+You’ll often see streets bustling with pets and people enjoying walks.
+Apartments and assisted living facilities, however, may have size and weight limits for pets.
+Choosing a pet that fits your living environment is the first step toward a happy and harmonious bond.

 Fitness and Size Considerations